 Local Government Management

 The Fellowship program is a competitive-selection process with merit-based selection for both the prospective fellows and the hosting community.
 The Fellowship will allow the student to experience and participate in a broad range of municipal operations under the supervision of the Town/City Manager or Administrator.
-Where practical, the Fellowship should utilize the ICMA Model Internship Guidelines in order to enhance the educational aspect of the Fellowship.
-The town/city hosting the Fellowship is expected to provide meaningful and educational work to the student, not merely routine administrative assignments.
-The Fellowship should be between a semester and one half year in length.
+Where practical, the Fellowship should utilize the ICMA Model Internship Guidelines.
+The Fellowship contemplates a 400-hour commitment (400 hours of paid work).

 Planning & Program Officer,

 NH Air National Guard